 Medication was prescribed, and time also healed my wounds.
-My husband was my rock, and not matter how mad I get at him for NOT unloading the dishwasher or some other mundane household chore, I think about how without him I might have stayed in that funk for much longer.
-Thanks babe.
+My husband was my rock, and no matter how mad I get at him for NOT unloading the dishwasher or some other mundane household chore, I think about how without him I might have stayed in that funk for much longer.
+Thanks, babe.

-Now in Twiniversity Classes we talk openly and often about PPD.
-I give moms and dads a heads up that this MAY happen, and if it does, that there is help for them.
-I give them some tips on combatting PPD.
-Tomorrow I’ll cover some PPD tips.
+Now in Twiniversity classes, we talk openly and often about postpartum depression and anxiety.
+I give moms and dads a heads up that this MAY happen, and if it does, that there is help for them. postpartum depression and anxiety

 I want to leave this post with this: PPD was horrible.
 Maybe the worst time in my life, but once the clouds parted, I was able to breathe and enjoy being a mom.

 If you should experience PPD, reach out to your local twins club, our online community or, join our free mentor program, or even reach out to me: Natalie@Twiniversity.com.
 I understand and maybe (if you let me) I can help.